-Don’t worry, we’ve sourced some of the most popular family-friendly cycle routes from around the country to give you an idea of what’s out there.
+Don’t worry, we’ve sourced some of the most popular family cycle routes from around the country to give you an idea of what’s out there.
 So, what are you waiting for?
 Get that Pendle Bike Rack out and take to the road for your next adventure!

 National Trust Trails

 The National Trust operates across a lot of sites up and down the country.
 Many of these properties feature historic buildings and gardens, shops and café's; and of course meandering paths to cycle around.
-The National Trust site has created a great resource designed to tell you everything you need to know about their family-oriented routes.
+The National Trust site has created a great resource designed to tell you everything you need to know about their family cycle routes.
 One of our favourites is The Tramway Trail at Calke Abbey.

 The Tramway Trail at Calke Abbey